Nmap + Zenmap

 What is Nmap + Zenmap?

-Nmap + Zenmap is a powerful network management tool that enables users to automate network scanning, discovery, and monitoring.
+Nmap + Zenmap is a powerful network management tool that enables users to scan, discover, and manage network devices.
 Nmap is a command-line tool, while Zenmap is its graphical user interface (GUI) counterpart.
-Together, they provide a comprehensive solution for network administrators to manage and troubleshoot their networks.
+Together, they provide a comprehensive solution for network administrators to monitor and troubleshoot network issues.

 Nmap + Zenmap offers a wide range of features, including: